Abm32/Abm32/README.md

 ## I'm a developer / Astronomer!!

-- 👋 Hi, I’m @Abm32
+- 👋 Hi, I’m Abhimanyu R B
-- 👀 I’m interested in ...
+- 👀 I’m interested in the future
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning FSD (MERN)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with others
-- 📫 How to reach me ...
+- 📫 You can reach me on ⬇️

 ### Connect with me: